nitinagarwal/chamfer_pytorch/README.md

-# Pytorch implementation of the chamfer distance borrowed from  Thibault Groueix.
+# Pytorch implementation of the chamfer distance borrowed from Thibault GROUEIX.

 Include a *CUDA version*, and a *python version* with pytorch ops.